SmartlyDressedGames/Unturned-Docs/CuratedMaps.md

 Ideally descriptions are kept succinct, so separate discussion topics might be a better place for long sections like ID lists.

 By default popular items are surfaced, but workshop items can be specifically featured to help bring attention to projects with a lot of effort put into them, and curated maps.
 This can be done for new releases or major updates.
+Updates can link to a separate URL for the release notes.

 Additionally, curated maps are linked from the singleplayer curated maps list, and will inherit the main menu "new" or "updated" label.